-f Tit tle Respondent's Initials Organisation Question Comments Officer Response Terra Nevertheless, the Inspector was satisfied with the Plan Strategic period as it aligned with other Warwickshire authorities in the same Housing Market Area (HMA) as it relied in the same evidence base.
-It is positive that NBBC has chosen a forward looking Plan period starting in 2023, instead of starting in 2021 or before, in the context of the adopted Borough Plan still having 10 years left to run it seems an appropriate start date for the Plan period.
-It is important that when the new Borough Plan is adopted that it has a minimum timeframe of at least 15 years to comply with the NPPF requirements so the proposed Plan period of 2023-2038 may need to be adjusted depending on the date of the Plan's adoption.
-2 Neted.
-An undeted outdeness have in line with a level housing need.
-2 It is imperative that the new evidence base is Noted.
-An updated evidence base in line with a local housing need commissioned, otherwise the Borough Plan review serves no assessment in accordance with national policy and guidance will be purpose.
-The most critical evidence for any local plan prepared to deliver a sufficient supply of homes for the plan period. review, partial or full, is a comprehensive assessment of the housing requirement.
-The evidence base effectively dictates the Plan period and currently the evidence base only supports the existing Plan period up to 2031.
-It is important to note that 429 dwellings per annum is the minimum housing requirement based on the Government's standard method and as the PPG advises this is the starting point in determining the number of homes needed in an area.
-The standard method does not accommodate changing economic circumstances or other factors that might have on demographic behaviour and therefore the housing requirement needs to be above this.
-Therefore, NBBC needs to undertake a thorough review of housing requirement substantiated by robust evidence.
-We note a HEDNA is due shortly.
-NBBC must continue to meet the unmet needs of Coventry under the duty to cooperate.
-As the standard method changed in December 2020, Coventry's housing requirement increased from 1,722 dwellings per annum to 2,325.
-It is inevitable Coventry will need the support of other Warwickshire authorities to help meet its needs The Issues and Options consultation should not be seen as an opportunity to disengage with the existing duty to cooperate arrangements with the other Warwickshire authorities, in particular Coventry.
-Although it was mooted in the White Paper that the duty to cooperate requirements could be abandoned, it was one of a multitude of potential changes to the planning system and the Government has yet to announce which policy changes will be taken forward in 2 the forthcoming Planning Bill.
-Comments noted 3 The Joint Green Belt Study (LUC 2015) - It is important that Comments noted. this document is updated as part of the review of NBBC's evidence, especially as several of the sites in the study are no longer in Green Belt and have been allocated for housing.
+Ref Title Respondent's Initials Organisation Question Comments Officer Response Terra Nevertheless, the Inspector was satisfied with the Plan 1 Strategic period as it aligned with other Warwickshire authorities in 1 the same Housing Market Area (HMA) as it relied in the 1 same evidence base.
+1 It is positive that NBBC has chosen a forward looking Plan 1 period starting in 2023, instead of starting in 2021 or before, 1 in the context of the adopted Borough Plan still having 10 1 years left to run it seems an appropriate start date for the 1 Plan period.
+It is important that when the new Borough Plan 1 is adopted that it has a minimum timeframe of at least 15 1 years to comply with the NPPF requirements so the 1 proposed Plan period of 2023-2038 may need to be adjusted 1 depending on the date of the Plan's adoption.
+1 2 It is imperative that the new evidence base is Noted.
+An updated evidence base in line with a local housing need 1 commissioned, otherwise the Borough Plan review serves no assessment in accordance with national policy and guidance will be 1 purpose.
+The most critical evidence for any local plan prepared to deliver a sufficient supply of homes for the plan period.
+1 review, partial or full, is a comprehensive assessment of the 1 housing requirement.
+The evidence base effectively dictates 1 the Plan period and currently the evidence base only 1 supports the existing Plan period up to 2031.
+1 It is important to note that 429 dwellings per annum is the 1 minimum housing requirement based on the Government's 1 standard method and as the PPG advises this is the starting 1 point in determining the number of homes needed in an 1 area.
+The standard method does not accommodate changing 1 economic circumstances or other factors that might have on 1 demographic behaviour and therefore the housing 1 requirement needs to be above this.
+Therefore, NBBC needs 1 to undertake a thorough review of housing requirement 1 substantiated by robust evidence.
+We note a HEDNA is due 1 shortly.
+1 NBBC must continue to meet the unmet needs of Coventry 1 under the duty to cooperate.
+As the standard method 1 changed in December 2020, Coventry's housing requirement 1 increased from 1,722 dwellings per annum to 2,325.
+It is 1 inevitable Coventry will need the support of other 1 Warwickshire authorities to help meet its needs 1 The Issues and Options consultation should not be seen as 1 an opportunity to disengage with the existing duty to 1 cooperate arrangements with the other Warwickshire 1 authorities, in particular Coventry.
+Although it was mooted 1 in the White Paper that the duty to cooperate requirements 1 could be abandoned, it was one of a multitude of potential 1 changes to the planning system and the Government has yet 1 to announce which policy changes will be taken forward in 1 2 the forthcoming Planning Bill.
+The Joint Cropp Bolt Study (LUC 2015) It is important that Comments noted 1 3 The Joint Green Belt Study (LUC 2015) - It is important that Comments noted.
+1 this document is updated as part of the review of NBBC's 1 evidence, especially as several of the sites in the study are no longer in Green Belt and have been allocated for housing.